Automation guide • reviewed March 23, 2026

 Trust the system

-• Use retries and visible execution history so one failed notification or status update does not silently derail follow-up.
+• Use retries and visible execution history so one failed notification or update does not silently derail follow-up.

 • Keep automation behavior close to dashboards, activity history, and delivery reporting so teams can trust it in weekly operations.